bartwesselink/dbl-visualization/src/opengl/documentation.md

 Renders the OpenGL scene.
 - `public initShaders(): Shader`
 Intialises the only shader we have at the moment.
+- `public transformPoint(x: number, y: number, width: number, height: number): number[]`
+Maps a true canvas coordinate to the imaginary OpenGL coordinate system.
+The `x` and `y` parameters denote the point and the `width` and `height` denote the width and height of the canvas respectively.
+- `public scale(factor: number): void`
+Scales the OpenGL model view by the given factor.
+Scaling is multiplicative.
+- `public translate(dx: number, dy: number, width: number, height: number): void`
+Translates the OpenGL model view by the given distance.
+The `dx` and `dy` parametsr denote the distance to translate the model in the x and y direction respectively and the `width` and `height` respectively denote the width and height of the canvas.
+Translations are cumulative.

 # Rendering
 All the rendering methods will ask for a color to use.
 The color should be provided as an array containing the red, green, blue and alpha values as floats.
 These floats should all be in range 0 to 1.